You can get your invoices at any time from Toolbox. This includes all previous invoices if you need them for tax purposes.

 Select one of the links below to jump to a query:

-1. Go to Toolbox or select Toolbox on the Menu bar once you’re on the iiNet website.
+1. Go to Toolbox at: https://toolbox3.iinet.net.au/ - or just hit the Toolbox button on the iiNet website.

-4. If you can't log in or receive the one-time passcode please contact us.
-After confirming your identity, we can help you access your account.
+If you can't log in or get your one-time passcode, please contact us.
+We can help you access your iiNet account after an ID check.

 iiNVTB_intro1.png